chantelmariediaz/Controversial-Figures-with-Twitter-API/README.md

 # Twitter-API - Controversial Tweets from Political-Oriented Figures

+## Additional credits to group members:

+Islam Laib

+## Main libraries used:

+NLTK, Sklearn, Mpld3, Scipy

-Using Twitter API and Python To Find Similarities in Tweets from:
+## Using Python-Twitter To Find Similarities in Tweets from:

 Donald Trump